QubitProducts/dubber/README.md

 ```

 Will create a route53 alias record, based on the dnsName and externalAccess
-labels on a Narathon task.
+labels on a Marathon task.

 Different disoveres can provide different data, and any number of records can be
 created for different elements.